 - 4. During the period in dispute, the Church's pastor and members of the Board of Trustees as well as a maintenance worker had access to the Church at all times and a team of workers/volunteers worked on Sundays to set-up for Sunday services and the sanitize after service.
-(Testimony of - 5.
+(Testimony of the second and the second and the second sec - 5.
 High water usage registered on the water meter between July 24, 2021 to July 30, 2021 when usage declined and returned to normal.
 (Testimony of LaFatima Black) - 6.
 There was no evidence of wetness apparent at the Church and no one heard water running or detected any faulty fixture at the Church.
-(Testimony of - 7.
+(Testimony of the second and the second s - 7.
 The Church did not receive any alert of high-water usage occurring at the Church because it was not signed up with DC Water to receive HUNA alerts.
 (Testimony of the parties) - 8.
 DC Water tested the water meter and the meter was determined to have 100.97% accuracy.
 (Testimony of LaFatima Black) - 9.
 DC Water investigated the customer's dispute and found no evidence of meter overread or faulty computation of the bill.
 (Testimony of LaFatima Black) - 10.
 There is no evidence of meter read malfunction and the utility has consistent meter reads from the property.
-(Testimony of Kimberly Arrington) - 11.
-DC Water ruled out the existence of an underground leak as a possible cause of highwater usage occurring at the Church because usage declined and the nature of an underground leak requires repair of the leak before usage will decline.
+(Testimony of Kimberly Arrington) - DC Water ruled out the existence of an underground leak as a possible cause of highwater usage occurring at the Church because usage declined and the nature of an underground leak requires repair of the leak before usage will decline.
 (Testimony of LaFatima Black)